-More than half of the world population now lives in or around a city, with urbanisation in many parts of the word occurring more rapidly than the food system can cope with.
+More than half of the world’s population now live in or around a city, with urbanisation in many parts of the world occurring more rapidly than the food system can cope with.

 Cities are exciting places for people to live and work, but are also places with high levels of health and wealth inequalities.
 A key marker of inequality is access to safe and nutritious food.

 Improving food supply and nutritional health among city dwellers requires a multidisciplinary approach, looking at the complex and varied ways in which food reaches cities, how it is distributed, and how consumers make food choices.

 The Food Hubs for Food Security project is a collaboration between the University of Leeds, FoodWise Leeds, and Leeds City Council.
 The project aims to provide a strong evidence base for the impacts that Food Hubs bring to the communities they serve and the broader food system.
 The project also aims to build a convincing case for policy support and funding for Food Hubs.
 Support and funding can help Food Hubs expand their offering, strengthen local food systems, and increase food security and sustainability of the overall food system.